Aleksandar Mileusnic has admitted the real reason he auditioned for Britain's Got Talent.

 And Aleksandar candidly confessed: “Sometimes protection doesn’t work.
 That’s a bit deep but yeah, that’s what they mean about that two per cent.
 That was unfortunately us.”

-Britain’s Got Talent continues Saturday nights on ITV.
+Britain’s Got Talent continues live all this week at 7:30PM on ITV.

 Plus, More Talent airs straight after the main show on ITV2.